Pelosi unveils more than $3 trillion new coronavirus relief package for Friday House vote

-WASHINGTON (AP) — House Speaker Nancy Pelosi has unveiled a $3 trillion new coronavirus aid package the House is expected to take up Friday for a vote.
-Pelosi was scheduled to make a statement on the bill later Tuesday.
+WASHINGTON (AP) — House Speaker Nancy Pelosi unveiled a more than $3 trillion coronavirus aid package Tuesday, encouraging Congress to “go big” with aid to cash-strapped states and struggling Americans.

 House Speaker Nancy Pelosi talks to reporters on Capitol Hill, Tuesday, May 5, 2020, in Washington.
 (AP Photo/Manuel Balce Ceneta)

-The House is pushing toward a Friday vote on the next coronavirus aid package, as Speaker Nancy Pelosi encourages Congress to “go big” with aid to cash-strapped states and struggling Americans.

-Majority Leader Steny Hoyer said Tuesday it appears the sweeping Democratic-led bill "will be ready" to call lawmakers back to Washington.
-He expects it to be unveiled Tuesday afternoon.
+Majority Leader Steny Hoyer said Tuesday it appears the sweeping Democratic-led bill "will be ready" to call lawmakers back to Washington for the vote.

 "This is an unprecedented time in our history," Hoyer said about the virus outbreak and economic shutdown.
 He said Congress needs to act in "unprecedented ways."